 The easiest way to avoid this?
 Buy a painting that has already been bought and sold again and reduce the price by at least part .
 Perhaps a work of art is sold under the purchase price because the owner needs money at short notice.

-Take a look smaller auction houses that you can find on websites such as invaluable.com and liveauctioneers.com ; You still pay a buyer bonus, but the art itself is often comparatively cheap.
-Catawiki also recommended as a German contact point for art auctions.
+Check out smaller auction houses , which you can find through websites like Invaluable.com and LiveAuctioneers.com ; you'll still pay a buyer's premium, but the art itself is often comparatively inexpensive.
+Catawiki a recommended German resource for art auctions .

 Tip 11: Search specifically for blind spots